makamonika/10xdevs-project/.ai/prd.md

 - Accepted cluster appears in user's group list
 - System maintains original cluster metrics and contents
 - System tracks acceptance for analytics purposes
+- Only accepted clusters are persisted to the database as groups with their queries

 #### US-018: Edit AI-Generated Cluster
 **As an** SEO specialist,